Rays vs. Guardians Player Props Betting Odds

-Player props are available for Wander Franco and Jose Ramirez, among others, when the Tampa Bay Rays host the Cleveland Guardians at Tropicana Field on Saturday at 4:10 PM ET.
+Player prop bet odds for Wander Franco, Steven Kwan and others are listed when the Tampa Bay Rays host the Cleveland Guardians at Tropicana Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!